Faculty:Faculty of Health, Education, Medicine and Social Care

-Claire's doctoral research used case study methodology and explored education as a tool in improving negative attitudes toward substance misusing women.
-Complementing her research she is a volunteer recovery worker at a local drug and alcohol charity; open road, where she has been involved in running a joint project with Essex probation service for women.
-Alongside the research Claire has an active role in both the undergraduate and postgraduate Midwifery courses and is currently course leader and admissions tutor for the MSc Advanced Midwifery Practice.
+Claire's doctoral research used case study methodology and explored education as a tool in improving negative attitudes toward substance misusing pregnant women.
+Complementing her research she has previously been a volunteer recovery worker at a local drug and alcohol charity; open road, where she was involved in running a joint project with Essex probation service for women.
+Alongside research and research supervision, Claire has an active role in both the undergraduate and postgraduate Midwifery courses and a particular interest in inter-professional learning, where she held the role of Director of Inter-professional learning in the faculty until 2022.

 Claire’s doctoral research area looked at education in reducing stigmatisation of pregnant drug users by student midwives.
-During her first degree she studies reproductive physiology in depth, with a particular interest in mammalian birth and in her Masters degree her research was titled 'End of life decisions in neonates: judicial inconsistencies’.
+During her first degree she studied reproductive physiology in depth, with a particular interest in mammalian birth and in her Masters degree her research was titled 'End of life decisions in neonates: judicial inconsistencies’.

 Hooks, C. and Galloway, F., 2015.
 A Day on the Farm.
 Midwives, December 2015, pp48-49.
 Royal College of Midwives.
 Redactive publishing, London.